quozd/awesome-dotnet/README.md

 * [DotNetty](https://github.com/Azure/DotNetty) - DotNetty is a port of Netty, asynchronous event-driven network application framework for rapid development of maintainable high performance protocol servers & clients.
 * [AspectCore Framework](https://github.com/dotnetcore/AspectCore-Framework) - AspectCore Framework is an Aspect-Oriented Programming based cross platform framework for .NET Core and .NET Framework.
 Core support for aspect-interceptor,dependency injection integration , web applications , data validation , and more.
 * [Ether.Network](https://github.com/Eastrall/Ether.Network) - Ether.Network is an open source networking library that allow developers to create simple, fast and scalable socket server or client applications over the TCP/IP protocol.
+* [HopFramework](https://github.com/DiegoTondim/hop-framework) - HopFramework is a framework to create projects easily applying Domain Driven Design and a lot of patterns to delivery a better solution.

 ## Application Templates